brl63/DVLD_APP/README.md

      public static string _connectionString = "Server=.;Database=DVLD;Integrated Security=True;";
      ```
     and run but make sure that the startup project is on DVLD_APP

+## important if u will download the release
+-make sure that tge conn string match that your database name and security and place u did put in
+for the release I did upload it runs on local database using ssms named DVLD with windows security true
+if u did have a problem after the logging screen its 100% from the conn string